-PARAMETER VALUE
+Parameter Value

 Operating Temperature Range -40°C/+85°C without loss of function

 Measurement Frequency Range 1616 to 1626.5 MHz

 VSWR < 1.5 : 1

-Maximum Gain 3 dBic
+Maximum Gain 3 dBiC

-Nominal Impedance 50 Ohms
+Nominal Impedance 50 ohms

-Polarization Right Hand Circular (RHCP)
+Polarization Right-handed circular (RHCP)

-Basic Pattern Omni directional and hemispherical
+Basic Pattern Omnidirectional and hemispherical

 Satellite signal strength reported by the A3LA-RG when issuing an AT+CSQ command indicates the signal strength of the ring channel.
-Care should be taken when using this signal reading for comparisons between devices.
-Of particular notes are the followings:
+Be careful when using this signal reading for comparisons between devices.
+Of particular note are the following:

-- 1. There is a 0.5 dB tolerance on the calibration. - 2.
-Each bar represents a 2 dB increment. - 3.
-Multiple ring channels can be present at the same time so units can lock to different signals. - 4.
-If the reading is near the decision threshold it would be easy to see a 1 bar difference.
+• There is a 0.5 dB tolerance on the calibration.

+- Each bar represents a 2 dB increment. - Multiple ring channels can be present at the same time so units can lock to different signals. - If the reading is near the decision threshold, it would be easy to see a 1-bar difference.

-6.0 GPS ANTENNA CONNECTOR
+4 GPS ANTENNA CONNECTOR

-The A3LA-RG modem uses an SMA female connector for the GPS antenna (Figure 4).
-Any active antenna required a bias voltage of ~3.3VDC with <50mA is appropriate.
+The A3LA-RG modem uses an SMA female connector for the GPS antenna (see Figure 6).
+Any active antenna requiring a bias voltage of approximately 3.3 VDC with <50 mA is appropriate.
 NAL Research offers a magnetic mount GPS antenna as well as dual Iridium/GPS antenna for use with the A3LA-RG.
-For low-cost and applications where small form-factor and light-weight are required, NAL Research highly recommends model SAF7352-IG.
+For low-cost and applications where small form-factor and light-weight are required, NAL Research highly recommends model SAF7352-IG (see Figure 5).